 Plan a Visit

-The Museum is now reopening but with altered arrangements due to the Coronavirus outbreak.
+The Museum has now reopened, but with altered arrangements due to the Coronavirus outbreak.

-Due to the current Coronavirus outbreak the Museum is now reopening, but with altered hours and arrangements:
+Due to the current Coronavirus outbreak the Museum is open, but with new arrangements:

-Standard opening hours will be 11am - 4pm Wednesday - Saturday, with admission free of charge (donations gratefully received).
+Standard opening hours are 11am - 4pm Wednesday to Saturday, with admission free of charge (donations gratefully received).